Image adapted from Braga, M. (2023) & Irwin, Terry & tonkinwise, cameron & Kossoff, Gideon. (2020).

 One could argue that designers don’t have a significant role in solving wicked problems and figuring out how to thrive within the planetary boundaries.
 Naturally, dealing with the societal challenges, the planetary boundaries and the economic models belongs to the sociologists, the scientists and the economists.
 Still, I dare to claim that designers can take a part in this change.
 Design surely isn’t a silver bullet, but it has unused potential but by definition design is a problem solving discipline.
 The potential of design thinking can be put into action relatively straightforwardly: we just need to do what we do best; discovering and defining the right problems, then developing and delivering the right solutions in a way that brings amazing, viable and feasible solutions without harming non-human animals and the planet on which we live.

-Image: adapted from MING labs / How to expand Design Thinking for a better tomorrow.
+Image adapted from MING labs / How to expand Design Thinking for a better tomorrow.

-While human-centric design performs nicely when you consider desirability, feasibility and viability, it totally fails to take into consideration the impacts for planet and people.
-It is mostly due to the fact that it is used mostly for business purposes, gaining more profits and growth.
-What we, as designers, haven’t been questioning enough is that actually creating new things with only humans in mind, for only small part of the human spectrum and mostly for profit and constant growth is at the moment leading us towards a future in which the planetary boundaries are bouncing, resulting to unavoidable outcomes such as unsafe operating space.
+The current way of designing is rooted in design thinking—an iterative, collaborative, and human-centered process.
+It emphasizes understanding user needs (desirability), exploring what is technically possible (feasibility), and assessing financial aspects (viability).
+While this framework works well for creating user-friendly, marketable solutions, it often fails to consider broader social and environmental impacts.
+Creating new things with only humans in mind, for only small part of the human spectrum and mostly for profit and constant growth is at the moment leading us towards a future in which the planetary boundaries are bouncing, resulting to unavoidable outcomes such as unsafe operating space.

 For this reason human-centric design, as we know it, won’t save the world.
 I’m not even sure if we can call it human-centric as design cannot be considered to truly have humans at its core if it ultimately further contributes to pollution, landfill mass, and exploitation of cheap labour.

-Social responsibility is about designing products and services that profitably serve a need, have a positive impact on all stakeholders along the whole supply chain and the whole society, without harming any humans or non-human animals.
+- Social responsibility is about designing products and services that profitably serve a need, have a positive impact on all stakeholders along the whole supply chain and the whole society, without harming any humans or non-human animals.

-Environmental sustainability takes the planetary boundaries into account by utilising circularity, clean energy and avoiding the scarce exploitation of natural resources.
+- Environmental sustainability takes the planetary boundaries into account by utilising circularity, clean energy and avoiding the scarce exploitation of natural resources.

-8 Principles for life-centric design:
+8 Principles for life-centric design

 3. Consider the societal impacts